 The ELEVATE Skills Institute will run from June 15th until July 24th, 2020.

 We have so much in store for our ELEVATE students this summer.
 Students will prepare for a musical performance on Music Mondays with Dr. P. Learn theater and drama on Celebrate ME Tuesdays, relax on Wellness Wednesdays, show your dance moves on Thursdays, enjoy cooking and crafting with Mrs. P. on Fridays.
 We're always having fun, so come join us on Zoom at 6:30 p.m.!
 To RSVP call 567.218.1820 and a Zoom code will be sent to you.

-ELEVATE is a comprehensive after-school program for Old West End Academy and Martin Luther King School for Boys students, helping students and their families:
+ELEVATE is a comprehensive after-school program for Old West End Academy, Martin Luther King School for Boys and Robinson Elementary Schools students, helping students and their families:

 - Improve literacy and math performance

 - Increase engagement in education and enrichment activities

 - Become empowered by using leadership skills within the program and the broader community

 ELEVATE provides a safe, nurturing environment that offers: